 The quality and performance of the students and graduates are important considerations in the evaluation of an engineering program.
-The institution must evaluate, advise, and monitor students to determine its success in meeting program objectives.
+The institution must evaluate student performance, advise students regarding curricular and career matters, and monitor students progress to foster their success in achieving program outcomes, thereby enabling them as graduates to determine its success in meetingattain program objectives.